arvindkrishna87/STAT390_CMIL_Fall2025/Code/MIL/MIL_trainer_9Dec_JointFinal/README.md

 ## SLURM Job Management

 ### Submitting Jobs

+**Before submitting:**
+1. Update the email in the sbatch file: Replace `YOUR_NETID@u.northwestern.edu` with your actual NetID
+2. Verify the account and partition settings match your Quest allocation
+3. Modify logging directory if needed: Logs are currently set to `/projects/e32998/MIL_training/logs/` in the sbatch files

 The `sbatch_files/` directory contains pre-configured SLURM scripts for running training with different non-overlapping data splits:

 ```bash